Tutor.com Jobs: Flexible Online Tutoring You Can Do From Anywhere

 Demand is highest during the times of year when school is in session.
 It’s supposedly much slower around Christmas break and through the summer.
 The need for tutors also tends to increase between the hours of 4 p.m. to 11 p.m. (when school has let out).

-We do have a list of full-time work at home jobs if you absolutely must have 40 hours per week.
+We do have a list of full-time work-at-home jobs if you absolutely must have 40 hours per week.

 Is Tutor.com legit?